free-holiday-api/holiday-repository/README.md

   See: https://github.com/khasburrahman/csv-date-event-static-api-generator
 - (Todo) Github static API pages

+## Contribution Guide
+As of now the repo is only available for holiday repo contribution.
+Please provide the source of truth (prefer government website / open wiki).
+- Fork this repo
+- Clone the fork
+- Submit the PR!

 ## Repository Format
 The repository is located in the `repository` folder.
 Inside the folder we have folders containing country code url ([ISO_3166-1_alpha-2 formatted](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)) to store each corresponding country holiday data.
 Each country folder would have folder defined below:

 - recurring_events
-  As the name suggests, this folder meant to store all the recurring holiday sorted by the most recent applicable time.
+  As the name suggests, this folder meant to store all the recurring holiday (if possible) sorted by the most recent applicable time.
 - Year (YYYY)
   -  Month (MM)
   Year and month folder are created for non recurring events.
 Month folder should be inside year folder.
 For example holiday that meant for special occasion.